MartinThoma/MartinThoma.github.io/_posts/2012-08-08-short-educational-clips.md

 title: Short Educational Clips
 author: Martin Thoma
 date: 2012-08-08 17:00:37.000000000 +02:00
-categories:
-- Cyberculture
+category: Cyberculture
-tags:
+tags: Video, Clip, Education, Science
-- Video
-- Clip
-- Education
-- Science
 featured_image: 2012/08/educational-clips.png
 ---
 Here are some clips which are interesting for education.
 For example, one of then explains the history of the English language in about 10 minutes.